 Period: 1960s, 1970s – Mid-Century Modern.

 Manufacturer: To be appraised.

 Other versions: In all probability made in several colours.

-On the bottom are the remnants visible of a paper label.
+On the bottom of this clamp lamp are the remnants of a paper label.
 This petite clamp lamp can be used as a picture light, desk lamp or even as a wall lamp.